CurtisMorice/GUSU2Cure/README.md

     ```
     SERVER_SESSION_SECRET=superDuperSecret
     ```

     While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+*  Api Keys -- There is a Key.js file in the src folder that contains your API keys for google maps.
+Please add the file to your .gitignore.
+You can
 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`
 * Run `npm run client`